SableRaf/dogeBeGone_extension/README.md

 Once the extension is installed, just visit [Twitter](https://twitter.com/) and let DogeBeGone work its magic.
 The Doge icon will be gone, and the bird will fly back to its rightful place.

-## Limitations

-* The extension hides the Doge icon but doesn not currently replace it with the Bird

 ## Contributing

 If you want to contribute to this highly important and groundbreaking project, feel free to submit a pull request or open an issue.
 We're always open to improvements, especially in the sarcasm department.